voxpupuli/puppet-icinga2/README.md

 ###Server usage

-To install Icinga 2 with a Postgres database, first set up the database.
+To install Icinga 2, first set up a MySQL or Postgres database.

 Once the database is set up, use the `icinga2::server` class with the database connection parameters to specify